 John Saunders 4:47

-when they’re at the bottom of the board, they get crushed, and other people like, dammit, I’m number three, I need to be number one.
-And that shame gives them the power to move forward.
+And for some people, when they're at the bottom of the board, they get crushed, and other people like, "Dammit, I'm number three, I need to be number one," and that shame gives them the power to move forward.
 So absolutely, because ultimately, the end of the day when you go to business school, they teach you all about these are the processes, these are the strategies and that human element is what your books about is not really taught or taught well at all.
-And you’ve been speaking to a lot of people leaders out there in the space.
+And you've been speaking to a lot of people leaders out there in the space.
 And Philip Holt was one of the people that you spoke to.
 So tell us about Philip, his company and his story.
-Sure.

 Umar Hameed 6:33

-So did he tell you about one of his failures like this was going wrong.
-And this is what I learned in this I transformed it.
+So did he tell you about one of his failures like this was going wrong, and this is what I learned and this I transformed it.

 John Saunders 6:39